Mayada-AlSawah/Mayada-Technical--Task/README.md

 The Third part of the task is submitted in Facebook-Project.

 It is an automation testing project using Selenium C# built on Visual Studio.
-It consists of
+It consists of:
 1- Program.cs which contains the basic functions needed to conduct the tests.
-2- Nunit.cs which contains
+2- Nunit.cs which contains Nunit setup
 3- Login.cs which contains the login scenario
 4- Register.cs which contains the register scenario